LoopKit/loopdocs/docs/version/development.md

 ### Status for Pod Keep Alive Support

 For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or later.

+The Pod Keep Alive code was completely revamped and cleaned up with v3.14.5.
+See [OmnipodKit Information](#omnipodkit-information) for more details.
+Be sure to check your selection after a rebuild because it is not carried over from the older versions.

 For experts, the new Bluetooth connection method, nicknamed *eager-connect*, is currently available for use with the `next-dev` branch, with interim version number 3.15.2 or higher.
 This needs testing by individuals who use an iPhone 16 or 17e with Atlas DASH pods.